Becoming Women who Delight in Reading The Bible Daily

 - Write the Word.
 Scripture writing has dramatically transformed my faith journey and it’s a discipline that has been around for a long time.
 I have a free plan and guide to help you get started.

 - Pray the Scripture.
 Not only will this help you experience the Word of God but it will also strengthen your prayer life as well.
-This is a great resource to help get you started or this one is pretty great too!
+This is a great resource to help get you started.

 - Try a new devotional book.
 A word of caution though, not all are created equal nor should they be used in place of Bible reading but a solid, Bible-based devotional can be a great addition to help you interact with your Bible.
 My favorite is the classic My Utmost for His Highest by Oswald Chambers but I also love this more recent one on celebrating the Gospel one day at a time.